KOOKIIEStudios/Spirit-PacketPuller/README.md

 Spirit PacketPuller analyses IDA-generated pseudocode for packet structure and opcodes.

 An open-source Flutter-based re-implementation of the [GUI implementation](https://github.com/KOOKIIEStudios/Spirit-PacketPuller-OLD) of [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller).\
-<del>The core analysis engine is loosely based on the an open-source CLI-based sister project: [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller).</del>\
-The core analysis logic now only inherits in-header opcode extraction logic.
+The core analysis logic inherits MaplePacketPuller's in-header opcode extraction logic.
 Normal and aggressive modes have been re-designed.
+An out-header opcode extraction feature may or may not be added in the future.

+**NOTE:** *Normal Mode* does not support multiple same-level nested blocks.
+The decode functions will be extracted correctly, but the indentations will be off.
+Please use *Aggressive Mode* instead.

 ## Milestones:
 Target: | State: |